 - As discussed above, the first and foremost task is to leak test the unit when it is in its final resting place.
 If any leaks exist, repair them immediately.
 After the unit is stored, perform a periodic leak test. - 2.
 It is possible that the unit could be bumped, hit or otherwise damaged while in storage; so in addition to leak testing, a visual overall inspection should be done. - 3.
 If there is concern about the possibilities of damage and loss of charge during storage, the customer can pay to have the charge removed and stored in recovery cylinders.
 If this is done, pressurize it to about 20 psi with nitrogen.
 Monitor and maintain the pressure.
 Install a pressure gauge that can easily be read or tie in a remote alarm that can be monitored if pressure reduces.
-This is desirable if the unit is stored with refrigerant or with a nitrogen holding charge. - If the unit has been shipped and not yet installed, keep it pumped down (as shipped from the factory) and close all refrigerant valves.
+This is desirable if the unit is stored with refrigerant or with a nitrogen holding charge. - 4.
+If the unit has been shipped and not yet installed, keep it pumped down (as shipped from the factory) and close all refrigerant valves.

 - 5. Keep oil sump valves closed to avoid refrigerant migration to the oil sump.
 Over a long term, the refrigerant will migrate to the oil tank and displace the oil.
 The oil will spill over in to the evaporator through the vent line and when the unit is powered up and the heaters turned on, the refrigerant will boil out and the sump will be empty. - 6.
 Clean and dry the unit and look for any chipped paint.
-Touch up as required to prevent rust. - 7.
-If the storage area is subject to a high humidity, consider a shrink wrap or water resistant covering of some sort.
+Touch up as required to prevent rust. - If the storage area is subject to a high humidity, consider a shrink wrap or water resistant covering of some sort.
 Desiccants must be placed inside electrical panels and starters (mounted or shipped loose) and be renewed as recommended by manufacturer. - 8.
 The Human Machine Interface (HMI), which is shipped loose, should be secured in a dry area. - Regardless of the temperature of the storage area, make sure all vessel tubes are drained and blown dry to prevent the minerals in the standing water, plus oxygen present, causing tube pitting.
 This includes the oil cooler and water piping. - 10.
 Restart by Daikin Applied service technicians will be required and paid to Daikin Applied by the owner or contractor.
 It is prudent to take photos when the unit is stored to show that the conditions of storage have been met.
-Also document all inspection reports and abnormal conditions found.
+It is recommended that periodic inspections and leak testing are performed during an extended storage period.
+Document all inspection reports and abnormal conditions found.
 If the unit has been in operation, the run-time hours and number of starts must be documented prior to storage, along with the date the unit was taken out of operation.
-The extended warranty coverage can be suspended during the storage periodnot to exceed 30 months.
-The remaining warranty time will restart once unit is reinstalled and officially recommissioned by Daikin Applied.

-If the temperature of where the chiller is located is expected to exceed 110°F (43.3°C), then the refrigerant must be removed.
+If the temperature of where the chiller is located is expected to exceed 110°F (43.3°C), then the refrigerant must be removed